Paris King Henri IV Equestrian Statue

 So, this particular bronze statue was commissioned to Francois-Frederic Lemot who made an exact copy of the original statue depicting King Henri IV riding in his armour on his trusted horse and this was put back in place on the intersection of the Pont Neuf Bridge on the Ile de la Cite in 1818.

-Now this bronze equestrian statue in Paris sits on top of a large marble base or pedestal, and on two sides there are bas reliefs.
+Now this bronze equestrian Paris statue sits on top of a large marble base or pedestal, and on two sides there are bas reliefs.
 The first depicts King Henri IV arriving in Paris, and the second depicts him providing food to the citizens of Paris, which is why he was often referred to as the Good King Henry, and it was one of his feelings that no person in his kingdom should go without.

 However, on the opposite sides are also two inscriptions.
 On one of the inscriptions at the very top it reads Henri The Great, which is what he was often referred to as, plus at the bottom of the inscription there are Roman numerals stating 1818, which is when this replica bronze statue was put back in place.